trilejay/My-Music-Manager/README.md

 # My-Music-Manager
 A web-based application for managing music tracks and their associated artists.
-Built using MySQL, Flask, and HTML/Jinja2 templates
+Built using MySQL, Flask, and HTML/Jinja2 templates. _Credit to Tou Thou and Matthew Ilejay in this collaboration project_!

 # Music Tracks and Artists Management System